dokku/dokku/docs/getting-started/troubleshooting.md

 ## * Starting nginx nginx                                        [ OK ]
 ```

+If you deploy using a *Dockerfile*, this may result in issues at deployment time.
+The `EXPOSE` instruction may cause your app to be exposed in an incorrect port.
+Try removing the `EXPOSE` instruction from your dockerfile.

 ### I want to deploy my app, but while pushing I get the following error

 The following error may be emitted from a deploy: